100 jours avec le lin

 *Available at the Galerie l’Œuvre de l’Autre of the Université du Québec à Chicoutimi.

-becoming-Botanical is a long-term antidisciplinary project aiming to investigate and re-imagine the human/plant relationship with a view towards a sustainable future.
+“becoming-Botanical is a long-term antidisciplinary project aiming to investigate and re-imagine the human/plant relationship with a view towards a sustainable future.
 We believe that new experiences with and deeper understanding of nonhuman life garners an ecocentric and empathetic perspective crucial to living sustainably in a shifting climate.

 Central to the first phase of becoming-Botanical is the curation and publication of an herbal encyclopaedia (liber herbalis) which asks contributors and readers to contemplate in what ways we interact and depend on plant-life in a post-modern era and what future interactions and dependencies may be.
-The book comprises a selection of short provocative entries from practitioners of a myriad of scientific and artistic disciplines, accompanied by found, submitted and illustrated visual imagery to disrupt, contradict, or compliment the entries.
-It is imagined that this collection of disparate ideas can act as a catalyst for creative thinking and artistic practice in the widening field of sustainability and performance ecologies.

-The book features 46 entries from over 50 international artists, researchers and practitioners spanning 6 continents–beautifully fusing academia, scientific and ecological research, art, and creative practice.
+The book features 46 entries from over 50 international artists, researchers and practitioners spanning 6 continents–beautifully fusing academia, scientific and ecological research, art, and creative practice.”

 Co-editors: Josh Armstrong and Alexandra Lakind, with support from the Royal Conservatoire of Scotland, University of Wisconsin-Madison and University of California, Santa Cruz, published by Objet-a Creative Studio, Glasgow, Scotland.
 My contribution: cover. p.iii, p.xv-xvi, p.126

-*To order: Objet-a Creative Studio
+*To order: becoming-Botanical

 ” For eight weeks in the fall of 2019, artist